syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/appearance.md

 ### Customize selected date appearance

-Backcolor and Forecolor of selected date cell in calendar can customized.
+BackColor and ForeColor of selected date cell in calendar can customized.
 The following code illustrates how to customize the cell appearance.

 * SelectedCellBackColor
 * SelectedCellForeColor